 • Attorney fee: You will probably need to hire a lawyer to review the terms in your purchase contract and handle your closing.

-• Discount points: Discount points are a way to balance your upfront costs and your monthly payment.
-If you use points to pay more upfront, you’ll likely have a lower interest rate, meaning that you could pay less monthly and over your loan term.
+• Discount points: Discount points, also called mortgage points, are a way to balance your upfront costs and your monthly loan payment.
+Each point you purchase reduces your interest rate by a certain percentage, meaning that you could pay less monthly and over your loan term.

 • Homeowners insurance premiums: Homeowners insurance provides financial protection if your home undergoes a disaster or accident.
-You must typically show your lender that you have paid homeowners insurance.
+You must typically show your lender that you have purchased homeowners insurance.

-• Mortgage insurance: If you have a down payment of less than 20%, you will often have to pay mortgage insurance, a fee per month that protects your lender if you were to default.
-You’ll also have to pay a version of mortgage insurance on Federal Housing Administration (FHA) and U.S. Department of Agriculture (USDA) loans.
+• Mortgage insurance: If you have a down payment of less than 20%, you will often have to pay mortgage insurance, a monthly fee that helps protect your lender if you were to default.
+You’ll also have to make a similar type of payment on Federal Housing Administration (FHA) and U.S. Department of Agriculture (USDA) loans.
 You may have to pay these insurance fees with your closing costs in addition to your monthly payments, particularly for the FHA and USDA loans.

 • Property tax: Homeowners pay property tax to state, county, and local authorities for schools, roads, and other municipal services.
 You may have to pay a portion of your property tax at closing.

-• Homeowners association (HOA) fees: If you plan to move to a neighborhood that has an HOA, or an organization that makes and enforces rules for a neighborhood, you may owe HOA fees at closing.
+• Homeowners association (HOA) fees: If you’re buying into a neighborhood that has an HOA, or an organization that makes and enforces rules for a neighborhood, you may owe HOA fees at closing.
 The seller may pay these on a prorated basis.

 • Per-diem interest: Per-diem interest refers to the interest a lender charges for the days between a closing date and the first day of your billing period.